avapolzin/spike/README.md

 ```

 Since both JWST and Roman CRDS servers may be defined, these variables are added directly within `spike.psf.jwst` and `spike.psf.roman` and do not need to be added to your startup file.

+Additionally, `spike` is written to be backwards compatible with `WebbPSF` installations.

 ## Getting Started